jpeach/coursera-data-science/README.md

 each measurement.
 Since mean and weighted average are different calculations, it would be misleading to collect them into a single variable.

+### Whether to break down UCI measurements

+The original UCI dataset is not tidy since there is a separate variable for each processing step that was applied to a measurement.
+However, the assignment brief asks for the second data set to be tidied, not the original UCI data set.
+The final data is tidy because each variable contains exactly one measurement.
+In the case of the ``Measurement`` variable, that measurement is the name of the variable from the UCI dataset.

+For example:

+    "SubjectId" "Activity" "Measurement" "Mean"
+    1 "LAYING" "BodyAccelerationXTimeMean" 0.22159824394
+    1 "LAYING" "BodyAccelerationYTimeMean" -0.0405139534294
+    1 "LAYING" "BodyAccelerationZTimeMean" -0.11320355358
+    1 "LAYING" "BodyLinearAccelerationZTimeMean" 0.010834236361
+    ...